virtual-world-framework/vwf/README.md

 <pre><code>sudo curl https://raw.github.com/virtual-world-framework/vwf/master/support/build/Scripts/build_debian.sh  | bash
 </code></pre>

+This command may be re-executed to upgrade the installation to the latest version of VWF at any time.

 Red Hat Enterprise Linux
 -
 Perform the following shell command at a user shell prompt:
 <pre><code>sudo curl https://raw.github.com/virtual-world-framework/vwf/master/support/build/Scripts/build_redhat.sh  | bash
 </code></pre>

+This command may be re-executed to upgrade the installation to the latest version of VWF at any time.

 Windows
 -